abhishekbera86/delivery_bot_pkg/docs/DELIVERY_BOT_GUIDE.md

 **📍 On: TurtleBot 4 (Raspberry Pi)**

-Open a terminal on the TurtleBot 4 Raspberry Pi and run (if its is not running after the boot):
+Open a terminal on the TurtleBot 4 Raspberry Pi and run (if it's not running after boot):

 ```bash
 ros2 launch turtlebot4_bringup robot.launch.py